 The books at Layston are grouped into stages that are given the names of colours.
 This is to ensure that your child gets experience of a good range of books with a wide vocabulary at each level of their reading development.
-We use the Read Write Inc. Programme to start children off with reading.
-Please view video on website from Ruth Miskin about 'pure sounds' (Classes & Curriculum - Reading at Layston).
+We use the Read Write Inc Programme to start children off with reading.